almarcotte/nhl/README.md

     325 [P3: 19:29] TOR won faceoff in Neu.
 Zone - #14 PLEKANEC (MTL) vs #24 HOLLAND (TOR)
     326 [P3: 20:00] End of Period at 9:56 EDT local time
     327 [P3: 20:00] End of Game at 9:56 EDT local time

+## Configuration

+Most of the configuration can be done in ``config.ini``.

 ## Command line arguments

+Below is a list of available command line arguments.
+Use ``--help`` to display a complete listing.

 * ``--download-only``: Download the play by play files without parsing them
 * ``--parse-only``: Parses the files in the path set with ``--files``) if any exist